zendframework/zend-stratigility/doc/book/migration/to-v2.md

 Starting in version 2.0.0, `MiddlewarePipe` *will no longer implement `Zend\Stratigility\MiddlewareInterface`, and only implement the http-interop `ServerMiddlewareInterface`*.
-This has several repurcussions.
+This has several repercussions.

 ### Callable middleware in version 1.3.0